Sustainable business: Examples of sustainable companies

 In the luxury sector, in 2012, the group Kering developed the "Environmental Profit & Loss account" (EP&L) accounting method to track the progress of its sustainability goals, a strategy aligned with the UN Sustainable Development Goals.
 In 2019, on a request from the President Emmanuel Macron, François-Henri Pinault, Chairman and CEO of the luxury group Kering, presented the Fashion Pact during the summit, an initiative signed by 32 fashion firms committing to concrete measures to reduce their environmental impact.
 By 2020, 60 firms joined the Fashion Pact.

 Fair Trade is a form of sustainable business and among the highest forms of CSR (Corporate Social Responsibility).
-Organizations that participate in Fair Trade typically adhere to the ten principles of the World Fair Trade Organisation (WFTO).
+Organizations that participate in Fair Trade typically adhere to the ten principles of the World Fair Trade Organization (WFTO).
 Moreover, Fair Trade promotes entrepreneurial development among communities in developing countries and it encourages communities to be responsible and accountable for their economic development via market engagement.
 Fair Trade is a form of marketing with a strong and direct social benefit beyond the economic supply chain.

+In Sub-Saharan Africa, Ghanaian micro, small, and medium enterprises (MSMEs) have also engaged in environmentally sustainable business practices despite limited resources.
+According to a 2023 study, MSMEs across sectors such as plastic recycling, oil marketing, financial services, and consumer goods have adopted strategies that align with environmental stewardship, process efficiency, and sustainability-oriented culture.
+These include utilizing electronic documentation to minimize paper waste, incorporating renewable energy sources, implementing effective waste disposal systems, and educating staff on sustainability awareness.
+The study highlights that drivers such as sustainability-focused leadership, eco-preneurship, and resource optimization contribute not only to environmental impact reduction but also to competitive advantage and business longevity in Ghana’s growing informal and formal MSME sectors.

+While many studies highlight the long-term benefits of sustainable practices, recent research suggests that firms may also face short-term trade-offs.
+A 2023 study of European listed firms found that, contrary to the common assumption of a "win-win," stronger sustainability practices were associated with reduced profitability, indicating that sustainability initiatives can temporarily lower financial performance.

-Social sphere
+Social dimension of sustainability

+Sustainability in the social sphere refers to a business's responsibility to maintain the well-being of their employees, customers and community.
+Organizations may contribute to sustainability by supporting education, encouraging employee volunteering, and making charitable contributions.
 Organizations that give back to the community, whether through employees volunteering their time or through charitable donations, are often considered socially sustainable.
-Organizations can also encourage education in their communities by training their employees and offering internships to younger members of the community.
-Practices such as these increase the education level and quality of life in the community.

-For a business to be truly sustainable, it must sustain not only the necessary environmental resources, but also social resources—including employees, customers (the community), and its reputation.
+Socially sustainable practices can improve the quality of life in local communities and stregthen stakeholder relationship.
+Social sustainability is often linked to environmental justice, emphasizing that social equity and environmental responsibility are related and one affects the other.
+For a business to be sustainable, it must sustain not only the necessary environmental resources, but also social resources, including employees, customers, and its reputation.

-A term that is directly relates to the social aspect of sustainability is Environmental justice.
-Sustainability and social justice are directly connected to one another, and seeing these as separate unrelated issues can lead to more problems for the environment and potentially businesses.